Custom functions

 Within the custom function you can write Clojure functions however you like — within the limitations set forth above.
 The result of the custom function should be one of the following:

-will result in true)in the Q&A environment for a custom interface: a Hiccup-style vector (see explanations below)
+in the Q&A environment for a custom interface: a Hiccup-style vector (see explanations below)

 in the clause environment: